Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis

 With recent breakthroughs in generative AI, neural networks are able to generate convincing human-like results in various modalities, such as text \cite{touvron2023llama}, images \cite{rombach2022high, kapelyukh2023DALLEBOT}, and audio \cite{dhariwal2020jukebox}.
 We leverage these models to enable robots to make common-sense inference of geometry that is occluded from view.
 Our model enables a robotic agent to infer geometry through occupancy prediction beyond an obstruction so that the agent can plan a trajectory beyond the field-of-view similar to the way a human would navigate occlusions using intuition.

-In this work, we use the occupancy prediction diffusion network SceneSense \cite{reed2024scenesense, reed2024online} to generate occupancy information in key areas during exploration.
-We design a robotic system to run SceneSense online during exploration and develop the probabilistic update rules to merge the diffusion information with a running observed map.
-We show that with key modifications we can use SceneSense to generate realistic occupancy predication at any location in a map, rather than just local to the platform.
-Furthermore, we show the enhanced maps that merge the predicted occupancy maps simplify robotic exploration, solving key perennial issues for autonomous platforms that previously required tedious fine tuning of parameters.
+SceneSense was first introduced in \cite{reed2024scenesense}, where a diffusion-based model was used to generate voxelized predictions of occupancy.
+Subsequent work improved the efficiency of SceneSense, notably achieving faster training and inference times \cite{reed2024online}.
+These works established that diffusion models can be used for occupancy prediction but left open questions regarding real-time deployment and map level reasoning.

+In this work, we extend the SceneSense framework in three ways.
+First, we demonstrate real-time occupancy generation on a quadruped platform using a diffusion network.
+Second, we integrate a probabilistic update rule that fuses diffusion based predictions with an evolving observed map, allowing predictions to accumulate and refine over time.
+Third, we show that SceneSense can generate realistic occupancy predictions across the full map rather than being restricted to regions local to the robot.
+This broader predictive capability leads to enhanced global maps which can simplify exploration in real world deployments.

-We generate results on the efficacy of these methods through field tests with a quadruped platform.
-We compare robot-centric performance to frontier-centric performance, and we provide a comparison of one-shot map merging to probabilistic map merging.
-In addition, our testing shows successful navigation in several scenarios which previously challenged robotic perception systems including occupancy mapping at startup, narrow hallways, and glass railings.
-We provide detailed insights into the system specifications, compute stack, training times, and experiment design.
-Code used for replicating this work is available at [URL-added-post-publication].
+We validate our approach through field experiments with a quadruped platform.
+Specifically, we (i) compare robot-centric and frontier-centric exploration performance, (ii) evaluate one-shot versus probabilistic map merging, and (iii) demonstrate successful navigation in challenging scenarios that historically degrade robotic perception (e.g. transparent structures, narrow hallways).
+Finally, we provide detailed reporting of system specifications, compute requirements, training times, experimental design, and system limitations.
+Code for reproducing our results will be made available at [URL-added-post-publication].